Concatenated Coding for the AWGN Channel with Noisy Feedback: The Concatenated Coding Scheme

 and find the ``optimal" $N$ (by differentiating and setting the derivative to zero) is given by the root of

-where $\theta_{N} = \arcsin(-NR)$. \end{proof} Lemma 7 gives explicitly the random coding lower bounds for the concatenated coding scheme.
-For completeness, the sphere-packing bound will now also be defined.
+where $\theta_{N} = \arcsin(-NR)$.
+The floor operation, $\lfloor \cdot \rfloor$, is used to keep $N^*$ an integer and to avoid violating (\ref{orderbnd}). \end{proof} Lemma 7 gives explicitly the random coding lower bounds for the concatenated coding scheme.
+For completeness, the sphere-packing bound \cite{shannon2} will now also be defined.
 If we first let $\theta(R) = \arcsin{e^{-R}}$, then the sphere packing bound can be given concisely as

 The error exponent lower bounds as given in Lemma 7 can be seen in Fig. \ref{fig:eexp2}.
 Note that the label ``no feedback" refers to the error exponent of purely the outer code with no inner code.